GabbySuwichaya/SkyImagers_ICCVW21/README.md

 2. To train the model, download the dataset and put them into `SkyNet_Data`

-3. To run the inference on the pretrained model
+3. To run the inference on the pretrained model.
+The pretrained weight is in `./weights`

 ```
 (SkyImage) user@user:diretory/Precise-Forecasting-of-Sky-Images-Using-Spatial-Warping$ python3 test.py